canjs/react-view-model/readme.md

 </tr>
 </table>

 Notice that instead of calling `.setState`, we were able to just set the `.date` property directly?
 We know [React tells you not to do this](https://reactjs.org/docs/state-and-lifecycle.html#do-not-modify-state-directly), but now you _can_ update state directly with **ylem**.
-This seemingly minor change has all sorts of benefits we will explore in the following sections:
+This seemingly minor change has all sorts of benefits - read more about it on the [ylem homepage](http://bitovi.github.io/ylem).

-+ Easy for developers of all skill levels to understand 💡
-+ Less boilerplate (no more `shouldComponentUpdate`, `shallowCompare`, or `PureComponents`) 💆
-+ Less time re-rendering 🔥

 ## Contributing